rinigus/pure-maps/routers/README.md

 page can be used to list the routes and their properties.

 To display a route on the map, you'll want to call `map.addRoute` and `map.addManeuvers`.
-See the documentation of these functions in `qml/Map.qml` to understand which fields are expected in their arguments.
+See the implementation of these functions in `qml/Map.qml` to understand which fields are expected in their arguments.